 - 6.50.
 Historic England has, since 2011, categorised the Tiverton Conservation Area as 'Heritage at Risk', its condition being 'very bad' and 'deteriorating'.
 It is one of only 6.1% of England's Conservation Areas classified in the Heritage at Risk category, others in Mid Devon including Cullompton and Bow, which are also both classified as 'very bad'.
 A contributing factor, according to Historic England, has been the profile, performance and attractiveness of the town centre; it is considered that the emerging town centre masterplan could help to regeneration and manage the town centre assets more holistically and sympathetically. - 6.51.
 The Bowl barrow Scheduled Monument, 260m north-west of Putson Cross, Tiverton, is also listed as significantly at risk and declining. - 6.52.
-The Tiverton Civic Society report that other notable buildings at risk of deterioration include Exeleigh House, Alexandra Lodge and Heathcoat Hall in West Exe.
-Furthermore there is some doubt over the future of the Grade I St. George's Church.
+The Tiverton Civic Society report that other notable buildings at risk of deterioration the future of the Grade I St. George's Church.
+6.53.
+Heritage assets can become 'at risk' for many reasons and it is important to identify which are currently under threat, or could be include in the future, so that work can be undertaken to restore them and ensure that irreplaceable heritage can make its fullest possible contribution to society now and for many years to come.